 Obligations

 Parties shall give effect to the provisions of this Chapter.
-Parties may, but shall not be obliged to, implement in their law more extensive protection [AU propose: and enforcement] than is required by this Chapter, provided that such protection [AU propose: and enforcement] does not contravene the provisions of this Chapter.
+Parties may, but shall not be obliged to, implement in their law more extensive protection than is required by this Chapter, provided that such protection does not contravene the provisions of this Chapter.
 Parties shall be free to determine the appropriate method of implementing the provisions of this Chapter within their own legal system and practice.

 Article 1.4